EMBÍ·NET

 Closing the loop between care and discovery

-Across roles at IU Health, Regenstrief, and Vanderbilt, Embí has built systems where everyday care and research continuously inform each other — so health systems learn and improve as a matter of routine rather than exception.
+Across roles at University of Cincinnati, The Ohio State University, IU Health, Regenstrief, and Vanderbilt, Embí has built systems where everyday care and research continuously inform each other — so health systems learn and improve as a matter of routine rather than exception.

 04